Primary Navigation Mobile

 • We calculate whether second-hand tyres are cost-effective

-Tyres are the costliest consumable item on a car, so it’s entirely reasonable to look for ways of reducing that cost.
+Tyres are a expensive to replace, so it will come as no surprise that The Tyre Industry Federation estimates about 5 million or 10% of tyres purchased in the UK are in the part-worn category.
 Part-worn – or second-hand – tyres are generally considerably cheaper than brand-new ones.
 They’re arguably better for the environment, too.
 But of greater concern is whether they’re actually safe.

 In this guide, we’ll go over all the important questions to help you decide if it’s worth replacing your car’s old tyres with a set of part-worn tyres.